Nusiq/mcblend/docs/texture_customization/index.md

 ## Stripes Mask
 ![](../img/stripes_mask.png)

-Rectangle mask creates a grayscale image with repeating stripes of certain width and brightness.
-The grayscale image is than multiplied by the input image.
+The Stripes mask creates a grayscale image with repeating stripes of certain width and brightness.
+The grayscale image is then multiplied by the input image.

 Properties:

-- Relative boundaries - whether the width of the stripes is expressed as a fraction of the image width / height.
+- Relative boundaries - Whether the width of the stripes is expressed as a fraction of the image width / height.
-- Stripes - the list of the stripes, their width and their brightness.
+- Stripes - The list of the stripes, their width and their brightness.
-- Horizontal - whether the stripes should be vertical or horizontal.
+- Horizontal - Whether the stripes should be vertical or horizontal.